 The purchasing process is straightforward and the coverage is affordable.
 In many cases there is no mandatory medical exam, depending on your current health and the policy coverage amount.

-CPP has non-medical options catering to everyone depending on their individual health circumstances: Guaranteed Acceptance Life coverage is meant for those with severe health conditions and typically find it hard to find coverage elsewhere, or were even previously refused insurance; Deferred Life coverage is available to protect those with significant health issues.
+Canada Protection Plan has non-medical options catering to everyone depending on their individual health circumstances: Guaranteed Acceptance Life coverage is meant for those with severe health conditions and typically find it hard to find coverage elsewhere, or were even previously refused insurance; Deferred Life coverage is available to protect those with significant health issues.

 On the other hand, for those in good health who want coverage quickly, there are a range of options in their Simplified Life and Preferred Life category.
 Preferred Life can offer quick, non-medical whole life coverage for as much as $1,000,000.